DigitalVortexLLC/racker/docs/api.md

 # API Reference

-RackSum provides a REST API for programmatic access to configuration management.
+Racker provides a comprehensive REST API for programmatic access to configuration management, site management, device libraries, and rack operations.
 This allows integration with external tools, automation workflows, and custom applications.

 ## Base URL